numeriquai/n8n-nodes-numeriquai/README.md

 - **Guideline ID** (required): The unique identifier for the guideline to process
 - **Input Data** (required): JSON object containing the data to send to the API
-- **Authentication Token** (required): Bearer token for API authentication
+- **Authentication Token** (required): API Key for API authentication
 - **API Endpoint** (required): The URL endpoint to send the request to (default: `http://localhost:8000/api/v1/audits`)

 ### Example Workflow

-1. Add the "Process Application" node to your workflow
+1. Add the "Numeriquai" node to your workflow
 2. Configure the parameters:
    - Guideline ID: `"guideline-123"`
    - Input Data: